top of page

 Key elements include:

-Guided reflective practice on what increases risk of burnout or vicarious traumatisation - and what helps reduce it
+• Guided reflective practice on what increases risk of burnout, moral injury and vicarious traumatisation - and what helps

-Thoughtfully curated food and wine experiences that support restoration and connection to peers
+• Thoughtfully curated food and wine experiences that support restoration and connection to peers - you'll leave feeling like you've had a real experience of the area, have been thoroughly spoilt and have made lasting connections.

 The emphasis throughout these workshops is on practical application, not theory for its own sake.
 The bonus takeaway is that many of these skills and resources can also help your clients!